aws-samples/voice-enabled-patient-diary/README.md

     ```
     If you don't have it installed, follow documentation [here](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) to install it.

+    It's recommended to update CDK to the latest version.
+Use `npm update -g aws-cdk` to do so.

-    Make sure that all the cdk libaries in the `package.json` file matches your cdk version.
+    Note: Make sure that all the cdk libaries in the `package.json` file matches your cdk version.
+Edit the `package.json` file to match.

     Install npm dependencies to make sure the cdk dependencies work:

     ```